COMMERCE 4037 - Research Methodology (H)

 8. The role of the literature: conceptual frameworks and contribution

-9. Research design: problem, aim, objective, question or hypothesis
+9. Research design and planning: problem, aim, objective, question or hypothesis

 11. Communicating research: Proposals; Dissemination

 12. Applying methodology in practice – from idea to thesis and beyond

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.